×

 Problem

-Walmart's team wanted to find faster ways to annotate conversational text from shopping chatbots and label inventory images for their object detection and classification models, which included tens of millions of diverse product SKUs.
+Walmart wanted faster, higher-quality ways to produce the signal behind its conversational AI — annotating chatbot conversations and labeling inventory images for object detection and classification across tens of millions of diverse product SKUs.

 Solution